pjreddie/darknet/README.md

 * darknet-cpp supports OpenCV3.
 Tested on Ubuntu 16.04 and CUDA 8.x

 **Usage**

+Using the Makefile in the root directory of the darknet source repository,

  * `make darknet` - only darknet (original code), with OPENCV=0
  * `make darknet-cpp` - only the CPP version, with OPENCV=1